Paul Allvin has more than 30 years of experience brand stewardship, communications,

 Ms. Pascarell has worked on campus climate and multicultural/diversity issues for the last fifteen years.
 Her teaching and workshops focus on race, class, gender, sexuality, and the formation of just community through the examination of difference.

 Ms. Pascarell earned a BA in Sociology, Criminology, and Conflict Analysis at the State University of New York at Albany.
 Her MA in Sociology is from George Mason University.

 For more about University Life, go here.

-Ken Walsh serves as Vice President for Strategic Initiatives and Chief of Staff in the President’s Office at George Mason University, a position he accepted in 2020.
-In this role, he supports the President in realizing Mason's bold vision.
+Ken Walsh currently serves as interim Provost and Executive Vice President of George Mason University.
+Prior to this position, he served as Vice President for Strategic Initiatives and Chief of Staff in the President’s Office, a position he accepted in 2020.

 From 2002 to 2018, Dr. Walsh served in a number of roles at San Diego State University.
 Here he founded the J.R.
 Filanc Construction Engineering and Management program and later served as chair of the Department of Civil, Construction, and Environmental Engineering.
 He also served as the founding Dean for SDSU-Georgia.
 This innovative program funded through the Millennium Challenge Corporation and the Government of Georgia to provides US-accredited science and engineering degrees in Tbilisi, Georgia, where he lived and worked for four years.

 He started his academic career in the Del E. Webb School of Construction at Arizona State University, after several years in consulting engineering practice in the Phoenix area.
 Ken holds BSE, MS, and Ph.D. degrees in Civil Engineering from Arizona State University.
 With over $30 million in research activity, his research interests lie in production systems design in a construction setting, He has published over 100 papers in journals and conferences and served as editor of conferences sponsored by the International Group for Lean Construction and the American Society of Civil Engineers.